How to Build and Query Vector Indexes

 Problem

-You have vector embeddings (from OpenAI, sentence-transformers, etc.) and need to perform fast similarity search.
+You have vector embeddings (from OpenAI, sentence-transformers, etc.) and need to perform fast approximate nearest-neighbor (ANN) similarity search.

 Solution